fhnishida/StarlinkAmazon/README.md

 ### Purpose

-Reads `analytical_dataset.dta` and reproduces all regression tables, event-study plots, heterogeneity analyses, and figures presented in the paper.
+Reads `data/processed/analytical_dataset.dta` and reproduces all regression tables, event-study plots, heterogeneity analyses, and figures presented in the paper.

 ### Structure